AionSystem/AIONSYSTEM/README.md

 ## How to Engage

-**If you need a document, contract, spec, or governance framework red-teamed:** That's the front-door practice.
-First adversarial pass is free.
-[Write here.](mailto:aionsystem@outlook.com)
+**If you need a document, contract, spec, filing, or governance framework red-teamed:** That's the front door.
+First pass is free — one document, up to 10 pages, 72-hour turnaround, capped at 5 per month.
+NDAs welcome; I'll sign yours and red-team it too.
+[Send the document.](mailto:aionsystem@outlook.com)

 **If you need AI outputs audited:** That's what the Reliability Snapshot is for.
 [Write here.](mailto:aionsystem@outlook.com)